wltrimbl/cmsc13600-course-materials/docs/HW-1-Python.md

-# HW 1. python - git authorization  (due Friday, April 4, 2025)
+# HW 1. python - git authorization  (due Friday, Oct 10, 2025)
 I'm sure most of you know how program in Python, but some of you may have only encountered Python in a notebook environment.
 This assignment will make sure that everyone knows how to work with stand-alone python programs.

 ## Step 0.
 Installing Python